AmarisAI/incubator-superset/docs/installation.rst

 ``superset.stats_logger.BaseStatsLogger``.

-Install Superset with helm in Kubernetes
+Install Amarisset with helm in Kubernetes
 --------------

-You can install Superset into Kubernetes with Helm <https://helm.sh/>.
+You can install Amarisset into Kubernetes with Helm <https://helm.sh/>.
 The chart is located in ``install/helm``.

-To install Superset into your Kubernetes:
+To install Amarisset into your Kubernetes:

 .. code-block:: bash

     helm upgrade --install superset ./install/helm/superset

-Note that the above command will install Superset into ``default`` namespace of your Kubernetes cluster.
+Note that the above command will install Amarisset into ``default`` namespace of your Kubernetes cluster.

 Custom OAuth2 configuration
 ---------------------------

-Beyond FAB supported providers (github, twitter, linkedin, google, azure), its easy to connect Superset with other OAuth2 Authorization Server implementations that supports "code" authorization.
+Beyond FAB supported providers (github, twitter, linkedin, google, azure), its easy to connect Amarisset with other OAuth2 Authorization Server implementations that supports "code" authorization.

-The first step: Configure authorization in Superset ``superset_config.py``.
+The first step: Configure authorization in Amarisset ``superset_config.py``.

 .. code-block:: python